Skip to main content

 • Map choropleth — the resilience score drives a country-level choropleth layer on the main map.
 Toggle it from the map’s layer panel or via Cmd+K.

-All three surfaces are free to view.
-The underlying data served at /api/resilience/v1/* is public; see Resilience service for the HTTP contract.
+All three dashboard surfaces are free to view.
+Direct score and ranking API calls require the normal Pro/API auth path, while the runtime manifest is public at /api/resilience/v1/get-runtime-manifest; see Resilience service for the HTTP contract.

 Overview

-The WorldMonitor Country Resilience Index scores 222 countries on a 0-100 scale across 5 domains and 13 dimensions.
-It combines structural baseline indicators (governance quality, health infrastructure, fiscal capacity) with real-time stress signals (cyber threats, conflict events, shipping disruption) to produce a single resilience score updated every 6 hours.
+The WorldMonitor Country Resilience Index scores the 196-country public rankable universe on a 0-100 scale across 6 domains and 20 active dimensions (plus 2 structurally-retired dimensions kept in the registry at coverage=0 for schema continuity).
+The ranking handler can still route low-confidence or headline-ineligible countries to greyedOut[], but the rankable universe itself is fixed by the committed UN-member + SAR whitelist.
+It combines structural baseline indicators (governance quality, health infrastructure, fiscal capacity) with real-time stress signals (cyber threats, conflict events, shipping disruption) and recovery-capacity indicators (fiscal space, reserves, import concentration) to produce a single resilience score updated every 6 hours.
 Data is sourced from official and authoritative providers: World Bank, IMF, WHO, WTO, OFAC, UNHCR, UCDP, BIS, IEA, FAO, Reporters Sans Frontieres, and the Institute for Economics and Peace, among others.

 Domains and Weights